Declutter Your Home 30-Day Challenge

 - Kid clutter – this clutter can be massive.
 It includes toys (ones they play with and ones they don’t), clothes and shoes (misplaced, outgrown, and just too many), blankets, bags, books, and general “kid stuff”.

-- Paper clutter – this clutter includes mail (bills, junk mail, magazines, etc…), artwork by your children and papers from school, newspapers, unread magazines.
+- Paper clutter – this clutter includes mail (bills, junk mail, magazines, etc…), artwork by your children and papers from school, newspapers, and unread magazines.

-- Misplaced clutter – this clutter includes shoes in the middle of the living room (my pet peeve), socks everywhere, scattered toys, clean laundry you didn’t put away and anything that is out of place.
+- Misplaced clutter – this clutter includes shoes in the middle of the living room (my pet peeve), socks everywhere, scattered toys, clean laundry you didn’t put away, and anything that is out of place.

 - Things we don’t use – clothes and shoes we don’t wear, toys our children have outgrown, duplicated items.